 How you allocate your assets will vary depending on the investment service that you use.
 The following tips will help you get the most out of some of the internet’s most popular investment platforms.

-Ally Invest lets you choose between self-directed trading and managed portfolios.
+Ally Invest lets you choose between self-directed trading and Cash-Enhanced Managed Portfolios.
 If you have years of experience investing in mutual funds, stocks, bonds, and other vehicles, then a self-directed membership will help you avoid fees.

 If you don’t have much experience balancing investments, then you should consider letting Ally’s technology manage your portfolio.
-Like other robo advisors, Ally Invest uses automation to rebalance its managed portfolios.
-In exchange for advice that will help you reach your financial goals, you pay 0.30% of your annual balance and a few dollars per month.
+Like other robo advisors, Ally Invest uses automation to rebalance its Cash-Enhanced Managed Portfolios.
+In exchange for advice that will help you reach your financial goals, you pay 0.0% of your annual balance and a few dollars per month.

 Betterment has plans for three types of people: